-Calculus originates from the study of curves and their properties; without curves, there would be no calculus.
+Calculus originates from the study of curves and their properties; without calculus curves, there would be no calculus.

 Contents: